LEBENSOHL CONVENTION

 is asking for a major - like in Stayman - and 4

-are transfers, normally with good 5
+or 4 are transfers, normally with good 5

 card suit or a 6 card suit, because partner's 3NT can also be based also in a long minor